Eric Woolfson's Poe

 John Napier has designed a striking set that projects deep into the auditorium, accommodating 80 members of the audience in the very hub of the action.

 Director Gale Edwards, at the behest of Andrew Lloyd Webber, has abandoned the familiar trappings of a lavish musical spectacular and opted instead for a spartan, chiselled set that recreates the rocky terrain of Judea.
 This shift of emphasis is to enable the show to become properly 'actor-focused', rather than allowing the spectacle to dwarf the integrity of the story.
+Do not buy bad replica handbags.
 It has re-emerged as what Edwards describes as a darker psychological exploration of the piece.

 In the main this approach pays dividends.
 The excellent performances by the three leads cannot wholly disguise the fact that the lyrics at times undermine the musical content, but their respective strengths as performers camouflage the weaker aspects that might otherwise be more apparent.